TanYa-Go/Babushka-Bakes/TESTING.md

 The user can access the **Products** page from the Home page directly by clicking on the **View Shop** button or through the **Shop** navbar link.\
-When they hover ove the Shop button the dropdown menu should appear and the user can choose which category of products they wish to go to.
+When they hover over the Shop button the dropdown menu should appear and the user should be able to choose which category of products they wish to go to.
 Or they have the option to click on **All Products**.

 ### **Test**